unb-mds/2023-2-Squad07/docs/sprints/sprint12/resultado.md

 ## Oque fizemos

-Durante esta sprint, focamos em estudos
+Durante esta sprint, focamos em mudanças do back e do front

 #